- 41 (Registered)

-The master in Prosthodontics and new technologies is going to start with a new edition again.
-It was born as an agreement between Dentalnecto and the University of Siena, just as the last year.
-This year, due to the covid-19 pandemic all theoretical lessons will be streamed online.
+The master in Prosthodontics and New Technologies is going to start with a new edition.
+All theoretical lessons will be streamed online.

-This master is a part-time master.
+This master is a part-time master (we call it executive master here in Italy).
 It was born for those colleagues who want to keep studying but can’t be abroad for months or years.
-In fact, there will be 5 full weeks of online lessons throughout 2 years (one week every 2/3 months).
-In any case, all enrolled students must be present at the University of Siena for 2 or 3 single full teaching weeks in order to attend the hands-on part of the course.
-We are defining the details of the schedule according to the COVID-19 pandemic spread.
+In fact, there will be 8/9 weekends of online lessons throughout 2 years (approx. one weekend every 2 months).
+All enrolled students must be present at the University of Siena for a couple of single full teaching weeks (4 days) in order to attend in presence and join the hands-on part of the course.
+Once in 2022 and once in 2023.
+The first online lesson will take place in January or February 2022.

 Requirements and admission:

 A degree in Dentistry or equipollent degree is required

 • Documents needed: the degree above-mentioned; a resume (cv); a copy of your passport

 • Documents you should add: Your qualifications (doctorate, masters, etc); English language certificate (TOEFL, etc)